-The scientific and technical data contained in the property descriptions were reviewed by Mr. Sean Westbrook, CopperCorp's Vice President of Exploration.
+The scientific and technical data contained in the property descriptions were reviewed by Mr. Sean Westbrook, CopperCorp's Vice President of Exploration and Director of the Company.
 He is responsible for ensuring that the geologic information provided in this section of the Management Discussion and Analysis is accurate and acts as a "qualified person" under National Instrument 43-101 Standards of Disclosure for Mineral Project.